-You may purchase or redeem Fund shares on any business day by written request via mail to Rareview Longevity Income Generation Fund, c/o U.S. Bancorp Fund Services, LLC, P.O.
+You may purchase or redeem Fund shares on any day that the New York Stock Exchange ("NYSE") is open for business by written request via mail to Rareview Longevity Income Generation Fund, c/o U.S. Bancorp Fund Services, LLC, P.O.
 Box 701, Milwaukee, Wisconsin 53201-0701, by telephone at 888-RVFUNDS (888-783-8637), by wire transfer, or through a financial intermediary.
 Investors who wish to purchase or redeem Fund shares through a financial intermediary should contact the financial intermediary directly.
 The minimum initial and subsequent investment amounts are shown in the table below.